datacoves/docs/docs/how-tos/airflow/send-ms-teams-notifications.md

 As stated in [how to send email notifications](/how-tos/airflow/send-emails.md), Airflow allows multiple ways to inform users about DAGs and tasks status.

-Furthermore, it's important to understand Airflow handles these 4 status (`execute`, `failure`, `retry` and `success`) via callbacks.
+Furthermore, it's important to understand Airflow handles these 4 status (`failure`, `retry`, `success` and `missed SLA`) via callbacks.
 You can learn more about them [here](https://airflow.apache.org/docs/apache-airflow/2.2.1/logging-monitoring/callbacks.html)

 Below we're going to explain how to use those callbacks to send Microsoft Teams notifications.